Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Optional Mods

 There are a handful of mods that I have included that are disabled by default; these mods aren’t part of the main Keizaal package.
-If you choose to activate an optional mod, be sure to run LOOT before you begin playing.
-I have made a custom set of rules for Keizaal to ensure that all of the plugins are ordered in the correct manner.
-In order to use LOOT, select it from the dropdown in the top right-hand corner of Mod Organizer, then start it the same way you'd launch Skyrim.
+If you choose to activate an optional mod, be sure to sort your load order before you begin playing.
+Simply press the sort button in the top right-hand corner of Mod Organizer to sort all of your plugins!

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/11.%20LOOT.PNG)

 I will try to assist you in enabling these optional mods, however if you make changes to Keizaal outside of these few mods I will not be able to help you.
 Any personal edits you make to this list must be done independently.

+### Settings

+If you want to edit some of Skyrim's settings you can do so by pressing the gear button in the top right-hand corner of Mod Organizer.

+![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/6.%20BethINI.png)

+After you have launched the application, be sure to **close Mod Organizer before you change any settings**!

+Alternatively, you can manually edit your base game's .ini files.
+You can do so by navigating to the top of Mod Organizer, clicking on the puzzle piece, then selecting ".ini Editor".

+![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/7.%20Manual%20.inis.PNG)

 ### Mod Notes

 Several mods in Keizaal's Mod Organizer have notes attached to them.
 If the note icon appears next to a mod, hover over it to read the notes I've added.
 These notes will give you some additional context about how I have configured the mod.

-### BethINI

-BethINI is a powerful tool that replaces Skyrim's Vanilla launcher settings menu, you can utilize it to tweak the game's settings.
-In order to use it, select it from the dropdown in the top right-hand corner of Mod Organizer, then start it the same way you'd launch Skyrim.

-![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/6.%20BethINI.png)

-After you have launched BethINI, be sure to **close Mod Organizer before you change any settings**!

-Alternatively, you can manually edit your base game's .ini files.
-You can do so by navigating to the top of Mod Organizer, clicking on the puzzle piece, then selecting ".ini Editor".

-![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/assets/images/installation%20guide/7.%20Manual%20.inis.PNG)

 ## Updating